pmndrs/react-three-lgl/README.md

 ### Options

 - `samples`, How many frames it takes to complete a still-image, `64` by default.
-Set this to something higher if you want to wait for high-quality images.
+Set this to something higher if you want to wait for high-quality images, or `Infinity` if you want it to go on forever, but keep in mind that raytracing is very expensive!

 Otherwise `<Raytracer>` takes all the LGL raytracer's options: https://lgltracer.com/docs/index.html#/api/LGLTracerRenderer